lbressler13/trick-calculator/app/src/main/java/com/example/trickcalculator/ui/settings/README.md

 ## Documentation
 This README does not explain the settings or their meanings.
-It is a guide to how the settings are represented, viewed, and modified in the code.
+It is a guide to how the different UI components involved in the settings and how they fit together.

 A full list of settings and their basic definitions can be found in the [main README](https://github.com/lbressler13/trick-calculator/blob/main/README.md).
 However, the explicit purpose of this app is to create chaos, so there are some specifics that are not documented in any README files.